Guide

 Multichannel vs. omnichannel: the real difference

-In a multichannel setup, each channel often has its own product feed, its own stock levels, and its own order flow.
 Omnichannel solves this by centralising the data layer.
 Product information comes from one source (typically a PIM system or the ERP).
 Inventory is synchronised in real time or near-real time.
 Orders from all channels flow into one order management process.
+It requires integration work, and the scope depends on how many channels you operate and how different their requirements are.

-What omnichannel demands from your platform
+What omnichannel requires from your platform

 Norce is built around a commerce engine that separates the data layer from the frontend, making it well suited for businesses that need to serve multiple storefronts, B2B portals, and marketplaces from a single product and order backend.
-Shopware handles multi-channel through its Sales Channels feature.
-Shopify supports omnichannel through Shopify Markets, Shopify POS, and marketplace integrations.
-Magento / Hyvä provides maximum flexibility through its multi-website and multi-store architecture.
+Inventory and pricing rules can be managed per channel without duplicating the catalogue.

 The integration layer is where omnichannel succeeds or fails